ksylvain77/ai-native-flask-template/AI_KICKOFF.md

 ### Step 2: AI Discovery Questions

-The AI should ask questions like:
+The AI should conduct a **conversational discovery session**, asking **one question at a time** and building on your answers:

+**Start simple:**

-- What type of application are you building? (web app, API, tool, etc.)
+- What are you trying to build?

-- Who are the main users and what do they need to do?
+**Then explore:**

+- What should it do for users?
+- What's the most important feature?
-- What are the core features you want to implement first?
+- Any specific technologies you want to use?
-- Do you have any specific integrations or requirements?
-- What's your timeline and priorities?
+- Building this for fun, learning, or solving a real problem?

+**Keep it conversational** - ask follow-up questions, clarify what they want, and build understanding naturally before moving to the next topic.

 ### Step 3: AI Creates Persistent Roadmap